nirnachmani/HA_Alarm_Clock/README.md

     custom_components.ha_alarm_clock: debug
 ```

-Reproduce the issue, then collect `home-assistant.log`.
+Reproduce the issue, collect `home-assistant.log` and raise an issue.
+I will try to look into issues although my time is limited and it may take me some time.

 ## Attribution